tauri-apps/tauri-docs/docs/guides/02-architecture/inter-process-communication/README.md

 Tauri also provides a [foreign function interface]-like abstraction on top IPC messages[^1].
 The primary API, `invoke`, is similar to the browsers `fetch` API and allows the Frontend to invoke rust functions, pass arguments, and receive data.

-Because this mechanism uses uses a [JSON-RPC] like protocol under the hood to serialize requests and responses, all arguments and return data must be serializable to JSON.
+Because this mechanism uses a [JSON-RPC] like protocol under the hood to serialize requests and responses, all arguments and return data must be serializable to JSON.

 <figure>